-“One year my dad, Carlton and me were on the ride,” said Miss Hutton.
+“One year my dad, Carlton and me were on the ride,” Caroline said.
 “When we arrived at our destination the ground was super hard so we didn’t put the tent stakes all the way in the ground.
 While we were at dinner a huge storm passed through with a lot of wind.
 When we got back to our campsite our tents were standing up on end and water was pouring in soaking everything.
 We laugh about it now, but that was one soggy night.”

-Another year,as they were on a training ride Caroline was on a single and her younger brother and father were riding tandem when she wrecked.
+Another year, as they were on a training ride, Caroline was on a single and her younger brother and father were riding tandem when she wrecked.

 Father/Daughter time plus great memories equals priceless.

 President & CEO